dubovikai/dbt_airflow_postgres_csvs/README.md

 DBT model development can be conducted using the console.

 ## DAG Structure
-The "tes_update_dag" DAG consists of ten high-level tasks (in order of execution):
+The "test_update_dag" DAG consists of ten high-level tasks (in order of execution):

 ![Here should be an image](https://github.com/dubovikai/dbt_airflow_postgres_csvs/blob/master/dag.png?raw=true)